wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-oracle-list-oracle-virtual-machine-images.md

 ##Oracle Linux virtual machine images
-The following is a list of the available Oracle virtual machine images that run on Windows Server on Azure.
-These images are pay-as-you-go, meaning that Oracle license fees are included in the usage of these images.
-You can also bring your own license to run Oracle software on Windows or Linux.
-Here are complete details on [pricing and licensing for Azure Virtual Machines and virtual machine gallery images](/home/features/virtual-machines/#price//www.oracle.com/technetwork/topics/cloud/faq-1963009.html#support).
+The following is a list of the available preconfigured Oracle virtual machine images that run on Oracle Linux on Azure.
+You are expected to bring your own license for these images, as Oracle license fees are not included in the usage of these preconfigured virtual machine images.
+You can also bring your own license to install and run Oracle software on custom virtual machines on Windows or Linux.
+Here are complete details on [Oracle licensing on Azure](http://www.oracle.com/technetwork/topics/cloud/faq-1963009.html#support).
 And here are details on creating virtual machines using [your own images](/documentation/articles/virtual-machines-create-upload-vhd-windows-server).
 To learn about this and other methods of migrating Oracle and other workloads to Azure, see [Different ways to create a Windows-based virtual machine](/documentation/articles/virtual-machines-windows-choices-create-vm).

 - Oracle Database 12c Enterprise Edition on Oracle Linux
 - Oracle Database 12c Standard Edition on Oracle Linux